snphillips/About-a-Blue-Bike/README.md

 - server hosted with Surge

 ## Change Log
 -To avoid excessive hosting fees, I had to limit my table to contain 2018 data instead of the entire time CitiBike has been active.
 My current Heroku plan allows me to have 10, 000 000 lines.

+## To Do
+- Add generated map of stations bike has visited.
+Mapbox?